OriginQ/VQNET2.0-tutorial-en/source/rst/vqc.rst

 .. py:class:: pyvqnet.qnn.vqc.MeasureAll(obs,name="")

-    Calculate the measurement results of quantum circuits, and support input obs as multiple or single Pauli operators or Hamiltonian quantities.
+    Calculate the measurement results of the quantum circuit.
+Support input observables ``obs`` as a dictionary consisting of observables `observables`, wires `wires`, coefficients `coefficient` key-value pairs, or a list of key-value pair dictionaries.

     For example:

     {\'wires\': [0,  1], \'observables\': [\'x\', \'i\'],\'coefficient\':[0.23,-3.5]}